Volley Week logo

 Points from opponent's errors 29 40

-Even more important is error control – Lube committed significantly fewer service errors (21 vs 31) and gained a total of 40 points from opponent's errors.
-This indicates better discipline and resilience in long rallies.
+Even more important is error control – Lube committed significantly fewer service errors (21 vs 31) and gained a total of 40 points from the opponent's errors.
+This demonstrates better discipline and resilience in long rallies.
 The difference in blocks (13:10) also tipped the scales, especially at key moments in the third set and the tie-break.

 Ultimately, although Verona dominated in pure attack, Lube won the match through a more comprehensive and balanced game – strong serving, stable blocking, and fewer unforced errors.

-Lube Civitanova is now just one victory away from qualifying for the final, and after such a comeback, the psychological advantage is now on the side of Giampaolo Medei's team.
+Lube Civitanova is now just one win away from qualifying for the final, and after such a comeback, the psychological advantage is now on the side of Giampaolo Medei's team.
 For Verona, the difficult task remains to react after losing a two-set lead, especially in the next match on away ground.